-'''

-NEWLINK[ LINK=] linkname [ ;TO=] sourceobject [ { ;SYMBOLIC} ]

-'''

-linkname
+NEWLINK[LINK=] linkname [;TO=] sourceobject [{;SYMBOLIC}]

-The pathname that points to the file, that when created, will contain the link. linkname must resolve to a unique name.
+linkname The pathname that points to the file, that when created, will contain the link. linkname must resolve to a unique name.
 It may not be the name of an existing symbolic link, even if that link resolves to the name of a file or directory object that does not exist.
 This is a required parameter.
-When specifying linkname, you may not use wildcard characters, file equations, or name a system defined file (such as \$NULL).
+When specifying linkname , you may not use wildcard characters, file equations, or name a system defined file (such as \$NULL). sourceobject The path name to which a link is to be created.

-sourceobject

-The path name to which a link is to be created.
 The sourceobject does not need to exist when creating symbolic links.
 This path must resolve to either a file, group, account, or directory name.

-Security provisions of sourceobject do not affect the creation of symbolic link(s) to sourceobject.

-This is a required parameter.
-When specifying sourceobject, you may not use wildcard characters, file equations, or name a system defined file (such as \$NULL).
+Security provisions of $\mbox{sourceobject}$ do not affect the creation of symbolic link(s) to $\mbox{sourceobject}.$ This is a required parameter.
+When specifying sourceobject , you may not use wildcard characters, file equations, or name a system defined file (such as \$NULL).
+SYMBOLIC Specifies that the link to be created is a symbolic link.

-SYMBOLIC

-Specifies that the link to be created is a symbolic link.
 This is the default.
+Operation Not tes as the name of the new link that is being created.
+The NEWLINK command fails if the path represented by linkname points to a file or directory that already exists.